 When you order your OMPF, the images are copied to a computer disk (CD) from EMPRS.
-Images lose quality during the copying phase and therefore may be hard to read depending on the system you are using.
+This is an exact copy of your OMPF.

 MAC Users: The CDROM Application will not work on a MAC computer.